 Snacks, fruit, candy and beverages are allowed in most areas of the library but cooked food is prohibited.
 In the stacks of the University Library and in the reading area of the archive collections, no food or drink is allowed.

-You can book group study rooms at the University Library, Medical Library and at Universum.
+You can book group study rooms at the University Library and the Medical Library.
 The group study rooms are intended for working in groups (at least two people).
 You can book the group study rooms via the library’s booking system.

 You can book a group room for a maximum of 3 hours a day and up to 3 weeks in advance.